NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Sinkage Test

 The Titan Plus has a minimal level of sinkage.
-In our tests, we measured 1.97” of total pressure point sinkage.
-This is 0.27” less sinkage than the average of 2.24” (based on all of our tests to date).
+During our tests, we measured a pressure point sinkage test of 1.83”.
+This is 0.32” less sinkage than the average of 2.15”.

 The level of sinkage is documented in the image below.